dancxjo/spell-dollars/cpp/README.md

 Moving forward, I will implement a subclass of Spellable that handles unitized amounts (i.e. quantities).
 Then as a subclass of that, I can implement dollars.

+==Compiling==
+Since Spellable uses a class template, linking is quirky.
+To overcome this, I've included Spellable.cpp in Spellable.h (so including Spellable.h includes Spellable.cpp).
+It is, therefore, unneccessary to compile and link Spellable.cpp.